LaChevre/little-RAG/README.md

 - **Improved Retrieval Algorithm**: Refining the algorithm for more effective extraction from the database.
   - Added BERT embeddings ✅
-  - Setting up an ANNOY architecture
+  - Setting up an ANNOY index ✅
+  - Integrating the ANNOY index into the RAG architecture 🔧

 ## Future Upgrades